 Division I Distance Runner Anna Chiodo Ortiz Shares Advice

-Collegiate athletes are undoubtedly some of the hardest workers there are.
-On top of harsh physical demands, the pressures of succeeding in athletics as well as focusing on academics put these athletes through rigorous mental and emotional trials on a regular basis.
-The term “mental toughness” is often used to describe student-athletes, but too often the subject of their mental health is overlooked and sometimes seen as a “taboo” topic amongst the athletes.
-Senior cross country and track & field runner Anna Chiodo Ortiz shares her experiences and offers advice for others to work on mental health in addition to their physical wellbeing.
+Collegiate athletes are undoubtedly some of the hardest working athletes there are.
+On top of harsh physical demands, the pressures of succeeding in athletics, as well as focusing on academics, athletes go through rigorous mental and emotional trials on a regular basis.
+The term “mental toughness” is often used to describe student-athletes.
+Still, too often, the subject of their mental health is overlooked and sometimes seen as a “taboo” topic amongst the athletes.
+Senior cross country and track & field runner Anna Chiodo Ortiz shares her experiences.
+She offers advice for others to work on mental health in addition to their physical wellbeing.

 Where Does the Pressure Come From?

 Along with the stress of academics, student-athletes feel pressure to perform physically day in and day out.
 As a runner, performance marks are crystal clear through race times each weekend.
 At each competition, Anna explains, “I feel pressure to perform as well or better than I have in the past.”
 Pressures also come from within the team as not everyone will make a travel roster, creating unavoidable feelings of direct comparisons between teammates.

 Athletes are often perceived as strong, tough, and prepared to take hits and keep moving forward without skipping a beat.
 This can create a sense of embarrassment for athletes struggling with mental health issues.
 Anna reminds others that “it’s okay not to be okay.”